mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Displays a short status of all stages (or the stages specified by `-stage`).
 See the `status` command for a list of available fields.
-Default fields are `state ower url directory`.
+Default fields are `state maintainer url directory`.

 [//]: # (include stageOptions.md)